chengzeyi/stable-fast/README.md

 ### Dynamically Switch LoRA

 Switching LoRA dynamically is supported but you need to do some extra work.
-It is possible because the compiled graph and `CUDA Graph` shares the same underlaying data (pointers) with the original UNet model.
+It is possible because the compiled graph and `CUDA Graph` share the same underlaying data (pointers) with the original UNet model.
 So all you need to do is to update the original UNet model's parameters inplace.